10 Ways to Remember Your Ancestors on Thanksgiving

 Did any of your ancestors have unique talents or occupations?
 Our children and their cousins thought it was awesome that their great-great-grandfather John Anderson was a lumberjack.
 John and his brother, Peter, emigrated from Denmark to the United States.
 They could quickly climb to the top of huge trees with only a rope to help steady their progress.

-It would be a good idea to have a recording device on hand to capture your precious stories!
+I’m sure you have some well-told family stories too.
+Has anyone preserved them?
+It would be a good idea to have a recording device on hand this Thanksgiving to capture your precious stories!

 As your family leaves your Thanksgiving gathering they will have more than just full bellies, they will have full hearts and a feeling of “I know who I am.”